pulumi/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

     You cannot enable cloud backup if you have an existing cluster in the project with legacy backup enabled.

-    ~> **IMPORTANT:** If setting to true for an existing cluster or imported cluster be sure to run terraform refresh after applying to enable modification of the Cloud Backup Snapshot Policy going forward.
+    ~> **IMPORTANT:** If setting to true for an existing cluster or imported cluster be sure to run `pulumi refresh` after applying to enable modification of the Cloud Backup Snapshot Policy going forward.

 * `backing_provider_name` - (Optional) Cloud service provider on which the server for a multi-tenant cluster is provisioned.